Kz-m/bullseye/README.md

 # BullsEye
-This is a first flutter test App
+This is a first flutter test App provided by Flutter Apprentice (https://flutter.dev/apprentice-giveaway)

 - flutter 2.5.2
 - Dart 2.14.3